achuanya/astro-photosuite/README.md

 - Optionally wraps images with `<figure>` and a bottom `<figcaption>` overlay when `imageAlts` is enabled.
 - Re-initializes GLightbox after Astro view transitions.
 GLightbox assets (CSS/JS) are no longer auto-loaded by this plugin — include them yourself in your layout.
 - Ships small CSS for bottom image descriptions that is auto-injected at runtime.
+- Ships independent CSS for top EXIF overlay that is auto-injected when `exif` is enabled.

 ### Examples